radius-project/design-notes/architecture/2024-08-applications-rp-component-threat-model.md

 #### Exposing User Application to Internet

-The Radius RP can create ingress Kubernetes objects, which can expose a kubernetes service to internet.
+The Applications RP can create ingress Kubernetes objects, which can expose a kubernetes service to internet.
+While deploying a Radius 'Gateway' resource, the RP creates HTTPProxy objects, which expose Kubernetes service to ourside of cluster.

 #### Bicep Recipe execution